manimino/ducks/README.md

 For every attribute in FilterBox, it holds a dict that maps each unique value to the set of objects with that value.

-This is the rough idea of the FilterBox data structure:
+This is the rough idea of the data structure:
 ```
 FilterBox = {
     'attribute1': {val1: set(some_objs), val2: set(other_objs)},